matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-graph.md

 ![Graph for the third example: fees and taxes](<../assets/images/double-entry-bookkeeping/Picture 3.drawio.svg>)

-Granted, transaction 3 is more complex as it conflates what Alice is paying Bob with the fees and taxes.
-We could split this transaction into two:
+Oof, that's a lot of edges!
+Transaction 3 is very complex as it conflates what Alice is paying Bob with the fees and taxes they pay to other parties.
+We could make this easier by splitting this transaction into two smaller ones:

 ```
 | Account | Transaction | Description                | Date       | Incoming | Outgoing |